 • Closing oversight through possession day

-Two agents means double the availability.
-You're never waiting on one person to free up.
-If Derek is in a negotiation, David is handling your paperwork — and the process keeps moving.
+Two agents means consistent availability.
+If Derek is in a negotiation, David is handling your paperwork — the process keeps moving regardless of what's happening on any individual transaction.

 Buyer's Checklist: Quick Reference